0

 The viaduct is listed on the National Register of Historic Places and is a Historic Civil Engineering Landmark.

-Text imported from Wikipedia article "Starrucca Viaduct" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Starrucca Viaduct" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Participants